-National Margarita Day was on February 22, but Texans don’t need a holiday to celebrate our favorite cocktail.
+Texans don’t need a special occasion to celebrate our favorite cocktail.
 With just three ingredients — triple sec, tequila, and lime juice — a margarita is a simple, balanced, and nuanced concoction to be admired and enjoyed.

 For many Texans, the salty-sweet lime libation is the quintessential happy hour drink.
 Dallas is, after all, the birthplace of the frozen margarita machine.
 And it goes without saying margaritas pair perfectly with Tex-Mex and tacos.

 This historic National Margarita Day is Texas’ first when we can’t gather this year in typical fashion.
 Many margarita sellers are providing the drinks “to go,” in some cases by the gallon!
 Though this innovation was sparked out of pandemic desperation, perhaps this should soon become a permanent offering.